15. Frontend: The Altar

 - Grafting: The Vessel scans these directories, allowing extensions to inject new scrying fragments into the Altar's layout without core modifications.

 - Islands: If an extension requires complex client-side logic (e.g., a real-time data visualization or an interactive node-map), it may mount an "Island"—a small, isolated JavaScript bundle—into an HTMX-driven page.
+TypeScript is optional and encouraged for these richer islands, but it is not required for the baseline HTMX/Alpine surface.

-5. The Scales of the Sovereign
+5. The Scales of the Whims

 The Altar provides a real-time scrying view of the Orchestrator’s Intent Queues.